 If you have been reading blog articles from Brisbane First Aid Courses for a while, it is likely that you have stumbled upon at least one of our posts about the importance of a first aid kit.
-Whether it is at home, in your car, workplace, or even when traveling, it has been established that a first aid kit is an essential tool to have.
+Whether it is at home, in your car, workplace, or even when travelling, it has been established that a first aid kit is an essential tool to have.

 While you may be able to find a pre-made kit that suits your needs, they can still present certain risks.
 These include but are not limited to; low-quality products, unnecessary supplies, and lack of organisation.
 All of these make it difficult to find what you need in an emergency.
-Sometimes, the best way to have a First Aid kit is to do it yourself.
+Sometimes, the best way to have a First Aid kit is to create it yourself.

 We have put together this comprehensive guide to help you create a First Aid kit of your own that will fit your needs.

 Before anything else, the first thing you should consider is the purpose of your first aid kit.

 Will it be for your home, workplace, or travel?

 How many people are expected to use or accommodate the supplies?